New Jersey Amateur Baseball League Rules

 I. Number of Players

 1. A team must have a minimum of eight players in order to begin a game but nine players to finish it.
 Each time the missing ninth batter comes up, an automatic out is recorded.
 The automatic out does not occur until the previous play has ended and the pitcher is on the mound with the ball waiting for the next batter.
-If the player is not present by the end of the 4th inning the team forfeits the game UNLESS opponent agrees to allow team to finish with 8 players.
+If the player is not present by the end of the 4th inning the team forfeits the game UNLESS the opponent agrees to allow the team to finish with 8 players.
 This must be agreed upon at the pre-game conference.